wcamarao/session.socket.io/README.md

 It defaults to 'connect.sid' (which is the default for both connect and express).

-## Cookie lookup
+## Cookie lookup precedence

-When looking up for the cookie in a socket.handshake, SessionSockets will take precedence on the following order: secureCookies, signedCookies, cookies.
+When looking up for the cookie in a socket.handshake, SessionSockets will take precedence on the following order:

+1. secureCookies
+2. signedCookies
+3. cookies

 ## Troubleshooting